 Muscles stretching

-Most stomach spasms are harmless and go away without further treatment.
-If your stomach spasms are painful or happen often, they could be a sign of a more serious medical issue.
-See your doctor if you have any of these symptoms in addition to stomach spasms:
+Most causes of abdominal cramping are harmless and go away without further treatment.
+If you have spasms or cramps that are painful or happen often, they could be a symptom of a more serious medical issue.

 • vomiting